plandex-ai/plandex/guides/HOSTING.md

 Then run `plandex sign-in` again to create a new account.

-If you're still having trouble with accounts, you can also remove following from your $HOME directory to fully reset them:
+If you're still having trouble with accounts, you can also remove the following from your $HOME directory to fully reset them:

 - `.plandex-home-dev` directory if you ran the CLI with `PLANDEX_ENV=development`
 - `.plandex-home` directory otherwise